geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 Yeah, yeah.

 **Geohot** [00:06:10]
-So I ended up not needing that for UOP mutability.
+So I ended up not needing that for UOp mutability.
-The key thing to realize about UOP mutability is many times, you have to be careful, but many times the rewrite map is equivalent to just linking all your nodes to a sink and then doing the rewrite on that sink and then looking at what ended up on that sink.
+The key thing to realize about UOp mutability is many times, you have to be careful, but many times the rewrite map is equivalent to just linking all your nodes to a sink and then doing the rewrite on that sink and then looking at what ended up on that sink.
 That's certainly fine for Substitute.
 there's a lot that are more iffy, and I didn't work through all the cases.
-I just realized that in order to do UOP mutability, this doesn't matter.
+I just realized that in order to do UOp mutability, this doesn't matter.
-So, yeah, let's get no UOP mutability merged first.
+So, yeah, let's get no UOp mutability merged first.
 And then, do you know why we're still blocked on the gradient stuff?
 I haven't looked in a while.